CalmyJane/MidiHero/README.md

 * **Pitch Up** - Pitch bends up all notes by 1..12 semitones
 * **Aftertouch** - Sends aftertouch (velocity) messages to modify current notes.
 With a synth like the Arturia MicroFreak, you can control anything through the modulation matrix - let your creativity flow!

+You can change modes by pressing `D-pad left/right`.

 ### Guitar Tuning
 Wanna tweak your presets?
 No problem, dude!
 Select a preset, then press and hold the `notes` you want to change.
 Adjust the pitch with `Shift + trigger up/down` for a semitone up or down.
 Transpose an entire preset by holding all notes and pressing `Shift + trigger up/down`.
 Just remember, custom presets won't be saved when you restart the guitar - they'll go back to default.
 But hey, it's a great way to reset if things get to funky!